codefellows/jstools/README.md

 **Architectural Style**

 * RESTful - Representational State Transfer is an architectural style consisting of a coordinated set of architectural constraints applied to components, connectors, and data elements, within a distributed hypermedia system.
+* [Idiomatic JS](https://github.com/rwaldron/idiomatic.js/) - A great resource for improving how you write your code.

 **Testing**